dr3wbr0/practice_rsa/README.md

-# Drew's RSA practice implementation
+# Practice RSA manual implementation
 (This is for demonstration purposes *only*.
 You should never roll your own crypto!)
 ### This is a custom python module made to demonstrate the math behind basic RSA implementation.
 Here is how to use it:
 1. Choose 2 prime numbers.
 If needed use the gen_primes() function